 - Nicola Angius, Università di Sassari

 - Alan Blackwell, University of Cambridge

 - Tomas Petricek (co-chair), The Alan Turing Institue

 - Mark Priestley, The National Museum of Computing

 - Guglielmo Tamburrini, Università degli Studi di Napoli Federico II

 Dates, format and submissions

 For the symposium, we invite submission of two-page extended abstracts (including footnotes, but excluding references).
 Accepted papers will be given a 30 minute presentation slot including discussion.
-We intend to publish selected papers in a special journal issue following the symposium.

 - Submission deadline: 1 January 2018